Hereditary peer

-The hereditary peers form part of the peerage in the United Kingdom.
-As of March 2023, there are 807 hereditary peers: 30 dukes (including six royal dukes), 34 marquesses, 189 earls, 111 viscounts, and 443 barons (disregarding subsidiary titles).
+The hereditary peers in the United Kingdom and the Republic of Ireland form part of the peerage in the United Kingdom.
+As of October 2025, there are 799 hereditary peers: 29 dukes (including five royal dukes, of which the Duke of Edinburgh is a life peerage, the holder being a hereditary earl), 34 marquesses, 189 earls, 108 viscounts, and 439 barons (not counting subsidiary titles).